tkreyling/SparkExperiments/mesos_run_spark_on_the_cluster.md

 # Step-by-Step guide to run Spark jobs on a Mesos cluster
 In this guide we are run i.e. start, stop and verify the Mesos cluster setup.
-Additionally in the end were a actually submitting spark jobs to the cluster.
+Additionally in the end we are actually submitting spark jobs to the cluster.
 (Please note that we are using the directory structures and path setup from "Step-by-Step installation guide for a LAN Mesos cluster" guide.)

-For your SparExperiments and SparkScalaExperiments we setup a Mesos cluster where could submit jobs to.
+For our SparExperiments and SparkScalaExperiments we setup a Mesos cluster where we could submit jobs to.
 The cluster contained one master and three agents.
 As hardware base we used three MacBook Pro (MBP) with 8 GB / 16 GB RAM and 8 CPU Cores each.